katiewrennhansen/PerformanceCoachAlt/README.md

 To Do:
-1. Add cover video
-2. Add content location, whytrain and services sections
+1. Add content to cover video, location, whytrain and services sections
-3. Switch formspree email to PC email
-4. Switch to PC google calendar account
+2. Switch to PC google calendar account
-5. Add facebook and twitter accounts
+3. Add facebook and twitter accounts
+4. Add paypal link